 - Include herbs such as ginger, turmeric, fennel seeds, pippali, cumin seeds in the diet.

-Having celiac disease makes life a bit difficult but with proper Ayurvedic Remedies of Celiac Disease by IAFA along with changes in diet help in the successful management of celiac disease as Ayurveda is all about balance.
+Having celiac disease makes life a bit difficult but with proper Ayurvedic Remedies of Celiac Disease by IAFA along with changes in the diet help in the successful management of celiac disease as Ayurveda is all about balance.
+For more assistance, please book your appointment for a consultation with our health experts now.